megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 - [HappyGitWithR](https://happygitwithr.com/)

-- An additoina [tutorial](https://zenodo.org/record/3369466#.X1OTrGdKjJ-) that people have found useful in the past
+- An additional [tutorial](https://zenodo.org/record/3369466#.X1OTrGdKjJ-) that people have found useful in the past

 - More resources from github about git can be found [here](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)